How to Visit the Canola Fields in York (Legally!)

 3. Respect private properties

-The best place to take photos in a canola field near Perth is at PetTeet Park York.
-This is a local, family-run business based just out of York that run a canola farm for tourism purposes.
+The best place to take photos in a canola field near Perth is PetTeet Park York.
+This is a local, family-run business based just out of York that operates its canola farm for tourism purposes each year.

-PetTeet Park have a purpose planted canola field to walk in and take as many photos in as you like!
+PetTeet Park has a purpose-planted canola field that you can walk in and take as many photos as you like!
 Best of all, the canola is not sprayed with any nasty pesticides.

-Generally the canola flowering season is from mid August to mid-end September.
-I’ll update this article with the 2024 dates as soon as they are announced!
+Generally, the canola flowering season is from mid-August to the end of September.
+I’ll update this article with the 2025 dates as soon as they are announced!

 There is no need to book at Petteet Park, just turn up at the farm on weekends during opening hours.
-Petteet Park are open on weekends from 10-4pm during the canola season only.
+Petteet Park is open on weekends only from 10 – 4 pm (last entry 3.30 pm) during the canola season only.

-Entry fees for Petteet Park for the 2024 canola season taken from their website are:
+Entry fees for Petteet Park for the 2025 canola season are:

 • Adult: $20